davidorme/silwood_masters/static/docs/marking_reports_help.md

 ## Marking details

 We distribute links to assessment report forms by email, which will contain a list of individual links for each student and assessment type.
 These links contain a security token that allows a user to access the form: **you must not share these links with  other people**.
-The actual reports can be found [here](REPORT_FOLDER.LINK).
+The actual reports will be linked from each this assessment form.

 Each link will take you to the appropriate assessment form.
-The form will have instructions at the top along with a link to the appropriate marking criteria.
+The form will have instructions at the top along with a link to the appropriate marking criteria and the submitted report.
 You may <strong>save</strong> your marking at any time and the link will take you back to your progress so far.
 When you have completed the report, press the <strong>submit</strong> button: you will be forwarded to a static version of the report that contains a link to download a PDF.

 ## Open assessment